1.b) Philosophy of a different theory of evolution of life

 This title mainly refers to the theory of evolution of life in the common field of Genetics, searching for the origins or immediate causes of the modifications of genetic information that pass on to descendants according to the logical objectives that every evolutionary system should have.
 Although analogies with the vital impulse systems will be included, it will be mainly for exposition purposes.

-Next, title V focuses on the concept and definition of the General Theory of the Conditional Evolution of Life, incorporating its formulation as concisely as possible while conserving its essence.
+Next, title V focuses on the concept and definition of the Conditional Evolution, incorporating its formulation as concisely as possible while conserving its essence.
 A few brief conclusions derived from the definition of the evolutionary theory are included in the third point of this title and, in fact, are part of the conceptual body of the theory.

 The next step would be the empirical verification, or theoretical proof.
 Title VI discusses the difficulty of proving the theory while proving the relative easiness of verifying its partial aspects.